Ernst Wulle: Wulle brewery

-Since 1st July 1942, the Spezial-Bier (Special-Beer) was only brewed for the Wehrmacht.
+Since 1 July 1942, the Spezial-Bier (Special-Beer) was only brewed for the Wehrmacht.

 In 1943 the malt house was destroyed by an air raid, the brewery itself sustained some damage.
-Overall, 35 business properties were destroyed by this raid, including the Friedrichsbau (Stuttgart), which was built in 1900 by the “Immobilienverein-Aktiengesellschaft” (Real Estate Association Stock Company), that was also founded by Wulle.
+Overall, 35 business properties were destroyed by this raid, including the Friedrichsbau, which was built in 1900 by the "Immobilienverein-Aktiengesellschaft" (Real Estate Association Stock Company), that was also founded by Wulle.

 After the war the company recovered and was able to raise the output of beer continuously.
-In 1960 the “Wulle-Festsäle” (Wulle festival halls) were rebuilt and the brewery “Zum Hecht” (to the pike) was purchased.
+In 1960 the brewery rebuilt the "Wulle-Festsäle" (Wulle festival halls) and purchased the brewery "Zum Hecht" (Pike Brewery).

-On the 5th of April 1971 the end of the brewery was signed by contract.
-It was taken over by the brewery “Dinkelacker”, which stopped producing the Wulle beer little by little.
+On 5 April 1971 the end of the brewery was signed by contract.
+It was taken over by the brewery Dinkelacker, which stopped producing the Wulle beer little by little.
 Later in the 1970s, the brewing complex was demolished, a hotel and state ministries were built on the plots.

-Wir wollen Wulle!
-(We want Wulle!) was the well-known advertising slogan of the brewery since 1861.
-Those words were printed on many glasses, pitchers and ashtrays.
+Since 1861, the brewery has used the advertising slogan "Wir wollen Wulle!"
+(We want Wulle!), which they printed on many glasses, pitchers and ashtrays.

 The name Wulle shortly reemerged in 1988.
-The Wulle brewery was fusioned with the Dinkelacker-owned Cluss brewery to the Cluss-Wulle plc.
-The subsidiary company purchased one third of the shares of the “Cäcilienpark am Neckar GbR”, a company constituted under civil law.
-This company build a big living complex with the same name on the location of the former Cluss brewery in Heilbronn.
+The Wulle brewery was fusioned with the Dinkelacker-owned Cluss brewery to the Cluss-Wulle AG.
+The subsidiary company purchased one third of the shares of the "Cäcilienpark am Neckar GbR", which built a big living complex with the same name on the location of the former Cluss brewery in Heilbronn.

-After 37 years the now called Dinkelacker-Schwaben-Bräu brewery reintroduced the Wulle brand to the market in Q1, 2008.
+In 2008, after 37 years, Dinkelacker-Schwaben-Bräu brewery reintroduced the Wulle brand to the market.

-In 2014 the advertising slogan „We want Wulle!” was set to music by the punk band “Schmutzki”, which wanted to express their love to the beer.
+In 2014 the advertising slogan "We want Wulle!" was set to music by the punk band "Schmutzki" to express their love for the beer.
 Since that, the brewery is sponsoring the free beer, which is given away before every concert on their tours.

-In 2020, the second beer was introduced with “Wulle Pils” (Wulle Pilsner).
-With an original wort over 12% it is a reimagination of their older products.
+In 2020, the second beer was introduced with "Wulle Pils" (Wulle Pilsner).
+With an original gravity over 12%, it is a reimagination of their older products.